Nanyangny/AutoInsuranceFraudDetect/README.md

 # AutoInsuranceFraudDetect

-This is my very first time to implement a machin learning model.
+This is my very first time to implement a machine learning model.

 The dataset is from [kaggle](https://www.kaggle.com/roshansharma/fraud-detection-in-insurance-claims)